WHY CLIMATE CHANGE

 • Today's commitment of global warming and climate change, as determined by the climate science, is beyond the tolerance of food crops in the most climate change vulnerable regions and for the most climate change vulnerable populations.
 Agriculture in all regions is at risk of decline due to this commitment.

-• Arctic summer sea ice is at or is close to irreversible meltdown, increasing the regional rate of Arctic warming with the loss of reflective cooling (the albedo effect).
+• Arctic summer sea ice is past its ice free tipping point (T. Lenton)in irreversible meltdown,increasing the regional rate of Arctic warming with the loss of reflective cooling (the albedo effect).
 This changes everything for the climate stability (and ability to grow food) of the northern hemisphere, and will accelerate Arctic carbon feedbacks while boosting the rate of increase of global temperature.

 • Greenhouse gas (GHG) molecules radiate heat for as long as they last in the atmosphere.
 Around 50% of emitted carbon dioxide (CO2) lasts for 50 years, but 25% lasts for thousands of years and it takes hundreds of thousands of years for the planet to permanently sink CO2 emissions.

-• Methane lasts 12 years in the atmosphere, with a heat forcing more than 70 times greater than carbon dioxide, after which it is converted to other GHGs, notably CO2.
+• Methane lasts 12 years in the atmosphere, with a heat forcing more than 80 times greater than carbon dioxide, after which it is converted to other GHGs, notably some CO2.

 • Global warming, at any increased GHG level, lasts for over 1000 years.

-• The rate of global warming exceeds anything in the past 10,000 years, over which time human agriculture and civilization developed.
+• The rate of global warming exceeds anything in the past 10,000 years by orders of magnitude, over which time human agriculture and civilization developed.

 • CO2 level is the highest it has been in 15 million years and 'probably 20 million years' (NOAA 2009).

-• Levels of methane in the atmosphere are on the rise again, after a 10-year stable period that followed a 150% increase between 1990 and 1998.
+• Levels of methane in the atmosphere are on the rise again, after a 10-year stable period that followed a 150% increase up to 2000.

 • Atmospheric methane level is 2.5 times higher than it has been in the last 800,000 years.
 (See IPCC graph below.)